emilijus-sileikis/WokeVillage/readme.md

 Requirements:
 -
-REQ-MustHave-Edition1: Use only Java Edition of Minecraft.
+REQ-MustHave-Edition1: Use only Java Edition of Minecraft.<br>
-   Explanation: It can’t be used on Realms, Windows 10 Edition, Bedrock Edition, or Pocket Edition versions.
+  <em> Explanation: It can’t be used on Realms, Windows 10 Edition, Bedrock Edition, or Pocket Edition versions.
 These versions of Minecraft have limited or no mod support.
-Note that “Windows 10 Edition” refers to a specific Edition of Minecraft, not the Java Edition running on a Windows 10 computer.
+Note that “Windows 10 Edition” refers to a specific Edition of Minecraft, not the Java Edition running on a Windows 10 computer. </em>

-REQ-MustHave-Server2: Use servers mentioned below. //add versions REQ-MustHave2.1: Local game;
+REQ-MustHave-Server2: Use servers mentioned below. <br>
+ <em>REQ-MustHave2.1: Local game;<br>
- REQ-MustHave2.2: Dedicated server.
+ REQ-MustHave2.2: Dedicated server.</em>

-REQ-HighlyRecommended-Version1: Use the latest version of Java Edition Minecraft, upwards from Minecraft: Java Edition 1.17.1.
+REQ-HighlyRecommended-Version1: Use the latest version of Java Edition Minecraft, upwards from Minecraft: Java Edition 1.17.1.<br>
-  Explanation: The plugin has been developed on Minecraft: Java Edition 1.17.1 and will be supporting newer upcoming versions.
-Use in earlier instalations of the game could result in crashes/bugs and is not recommended.
+  <em>Explanation: The plugin has been developed on Minecraft: Java Edition 1.17.1 and will be supporting newer upcoming versions.
+Use in earlier instalations of the game could result in crashes/bugs and is not recommended.</em>

 Instalation:
 -